simulogics/airlinesim-docs/content/docs/faqs/payments.en.md

 * paysafecard
 * Online Bank Transfer
 * Prepayment
+* All payment methods offered by Steam (when playing through Steam)

 Which ones are available to you can depend on your country as well as the credit package you picked.
 If a payment method doesn't show up, try selecting another package size.